morescode-pm/portfolio/_posts/2025-08-02-hellofresh-reddit.md

 ## BERT Clusters - when negative sentiment, what is going wrong?
 Let's see if there are any similarities between negative comments.
 BERT (Bidirectional Encoder Representations from Transformers) learns relationships between words.
 This was trained on a massive amount of text and instead of just sentiment, it weighs the importantce of sentences when processing it.
-Setting up for BERT is even easier than VADER:
+Setting up for BERT is straightforward as well:
 ```python
 # Import BERT and create a model for processing
 from bertopic import BERTopic